bboyairwreck/PieMessage/README.md

 ## Set up
 ### On OSX Device
+1. Open the Messages application and add your iCloud account in Messages > Preferences > Accounts.
+2. Clone the PieMessage project onto your OSX Device.
-1. Move messages.applescript to your ~ home directory (/Users/<username>).
+3. Move /messages.applescript to your ~ home directory (/Users/<username>).
-2. Open the JavaWebServer/ as a project in IntelliJ.
+4. Open the JavaWebServer/ as a project in IntelliJ.
 Run the Server class.
-3. Open the PieOSXClient/ as a project in IntelliJ.
+5. Open the PieOSXClient/ as a project in IntelliJ.
-4. Edit the *socketAddress* value in PieOSXClient/src/Constants.java to your public IP address that is linked to your OSX device.
+6. Edit the *socketAddress* value in PieOSXClient/src/Constants.java to your public IP address that is linked to your OSX device.
-5. Run PieOSXClient class.
+7. Run PieOSXClient class.

 ### On Android device
 1. Open PieMessage-Android/ as a project in Android Studio.